The little rip in classical and quantum $f(R)$ cosmology: The LR in quantum cosmology

 Thus, following the spirit for a physical meaningful $R_\star$ discussed in Ref.~\cite{Vilenkin} (and also in Refs.~\cite{fRQC,LSBRfR}), we define this constant as the value of the scalar curvature evaluated at some future scale factor $a=a_\star$ on which the description of the universe by means of DE only becomes appropriate.
 For the sake of concreteness, we set this moment to occur at $a_\star=100a_0$ \footnote{At that point in the expansion, the matter content will be diluted with respect to the present concentration by a factor of $100^{3}$.
 Roughly speaking this is $\Omega_M=10^{-6}\Omega_{M,0} \approx 3.06\times10^{-7}$ and, therefore, $\Omega_{DE}\approx 1$.}.
 Thence,

-As already discussed, $A$ and $\rho_0$ are constrained by observations, see Eq.~(\ref{Aconstrained}) (and Ref.~\cite{CosmoConstraints}), and, therefore, it can be seen that this definition for $R_\star$ makes the change of variables in Eq.~(\ref{Vilenkin}) well-defined.
-Furthermore, for $c_1>0$ , the metric $f(R)$ gravity in Eq.~(\ref{chosenf(R)}) fulfils the viability conditions for late-time cosmology in $f(R)$ alternative theories of gravity \cite{viablefR}.
-Namely, have a stable high curvature regime and a positive effective Newton's constant, $f_{RR}>0$ and $f_R>0$ for all $R>R_\star$, respectively.
+As already discussed, $A$ and $\rho_0$ are constrained by observations [see Eq.~(\ref{Aconstrained}) (and Ref.~\cite{CosmoConstraints})], and, therefore, it can be seen that this definition for $R_\star$ makes the change of variables in Eq.~(\ref{Vilenkin}) well defined.
+Moreover, $f_R>0$ and $f_{RR}>0$ for all $R>R_\star$ when $c_1>0$ in Eq.~(\ref{chosenf(R)}), thus preventing the effective Newton's constant to become negative; see implications in Ref.~\cite{viablefR} and references therein.

 Next in the quantization procedure, we compute the inverse of Eq.~(\ref{Vilenkin x LRinfR}).
 This is

 However, only the positive branch is compatible with $R$ being an increasing function of $x$ and $R>R_\star$.
 Therefore, we choose the positive sign in the preceding expression.
 Then, the effective potential in the mWDW equation reduces to